OpenLineage/docs/docs/integrations/airflow/preflight-check-dag.md

 # Set this to True to bypass the latest version check for OpenLineage package.
 # Version check will be skipped if unable to access PyPI URL
 BYPASS_LATEST_VERSION_CHECK = False
-# Update this if using any other backend for OpenLineage events ingestion
+# Update this to `CUSTOM` if using any other backend for OpenLineage events ingestion
 # When using custom transport - implement custom checks in _verify_custom_backend function
 LINEAGE_BACKEND = "MARQUEZ"